 The Asset and Liability Committee (ALCO) is a management committee and is primarily responsible for managing the market, liquidity and funding risks that affect the Bank.
 Specific focus includes the economic outlook, interest rate risk, liquidity and funding, capital risk and treasury counterparty credit risk.
-ALCO meets monthly and is chaired by the Chief Financial Officer.
+ALCO met monthly in 2020 and is chaired by the Chief Financial Officer.